hoheinzollern/interval/README.md

   - `powerRZ t _ * (ln t) ^ _`,
   - `/ (t * (ln t) ^ _)`.

+The `root H` tactic is a specialized version of `interval` that can be used when the target enclosure involves an expression that is constrained by an equation whose proof is `H`.
+Rather than an equality proof, the tactic can also be passed an equality statement or even just a real expression (then assumed to be zero), in which case the tactic generates a new goal that asks for a proof of this equality.

 The helper tactic `integral_intro` is the counterpart of `interval_intro`, but for introducing enclosures of integrals into the proof context.
 As with `interval_intro`, keywords `lower`, `upper`, and `as`, are supported.
+Similarly, `root_intro` introduces enclosures of roots into the proof context.
+Only `as` is supported in that case.
+When an equality (rather than a proof) is passed to `root_intro`, no new goal is generated, but the introduced hypothesis uses the equality as its antecedent.

+Tactics `interval_intro`, `integral_intro`, and `root_intro` are
-Both `interval_intro` and `integral_intro` are available as degenerate forms that unify the obtained enclosure with the current goal.
+available as degenerate forms that unify the obtained enclosure with the current goal.
 They are meant to be used when the goal is an existential variable, e.g., in a tactic-in-term context.
-Those degenerate forms are named `interval` and `integral` for conciseness, but they should not be confused with the original tactics.
-For all intents and purposes, they behave like `interval_intro` and `integral_intro`.
+Those degenerate forms are named `interval`, `integral`, and `root`, for conciseness, but they should not be confused with the original tactics.
+For all intents and purposes, they behave like the `*_intro` tactics.

 The `plot` tactic produces correct function graphs, that is, two curves that are guaranteed to enclose the given function on the given input